Start, Stop, and Restart Services in Linux using 3 Effective Ways

 2. Using service command

 The service command also allows you to stop services, but it lacks some advanced features present in systemctl.
-Follow these steps to stop services in Linux using service command:
+Follow these steps to Linux stop service using service command:

 1. Enter your Terminal and to stop a service using the service command, run the following syntax: